Note-Taking Accommodations

 • Format of the course

-• Service availability for a give course
+• Service availability for a given course

 • What works best for the student